-The Tufts Environmental Literacy Institute for Graduates, TELI-G, is a weekend-long workshop aimed at enhancing graduate students’ environmental literacy.
-TELI-G is the new generation of the Tufts Environmental Literacy Institute (TELI) which focuses on the graduate student population of Tufts.
-The ultimate goal of TELI-G is to increase the exposure and knowledge of participants to enable them to effectively engage with environmental issues that will shape new generations.
-Our priority has been to ensure diversity and multifaceted participation, since the selected students will have to use online tools to share their experiences.
+The Tufts Environmental Literacy Institute for Graduates, TELI-G, was a weekend-long workshop aimed at enhancing graduate students’ environmental literacy.
+TELI-G was the new generation of the Tufts Environmental Literacy Institute (TELI) which focused on the graduate student population of Tufts.
+The ultimate goal of TELI-G was to increase the exposure and knowledge of participants to enable them to effectively engage with environmental issues that will shape new generations.
+The priority has been to ensure diversity and multifaceted participation, since the selected students will have to use online tools to share their experiences.

 The first TELI-G was hosted in January of 2014, following a similar structure to its predecessor, TELI.
-Now continuing onto its fourth year, the workshop continues to be based on interactive presentations by a variety of environmental experts, a negotiation simulation, and collaborative exercises with peers.
-In addition, TELI-G will provide access to a range of resources for conducting research.
-This combination is intended to facilitate discussion in order to promote creative teaching and sharing experiences among participants.
+The workshop was based on interactive presentations by a variety of environmental experts, a negotiation simulation, and collaborative exercises with peers.
+In addition, TELI-G provided access to a range of resources for conducting research.
+This combination was intended to facilitate discussion in order to promote creative teaching and sharing experiences among participants.

 Past TELI-G workshops included:

 Interview with TELI-G 2015 participant, Caitlin Matthews, a graduate student in the Urban and Environmental Policy and Planning Program:

 After hearing about TELI-G through the Urban and Environmental Policy and Planning Program, and the Agriculture, Food, and Environment Program, three main ideas jumped out at me: systems thinking, sustainable development, and environmental justice.
 Systems thinking was the newest of those three to me, and that’s what sold me on applying.
 Systems thinking was on my mind because in my Fundamentals of US Agriculture class, we recently had a guest speaker, Kate Clancy, an independent consultant on food systems work.